mhaack/mh-site/content/posts/2024-09-13-how-to-integrate-reolink-cameras-into-home-assistant.md

   - home-automation
 images:
   feature: /images/home_assistant_reolink.png
-description: In this post, we will walk through the process of integrating Reolink Network Cameras into Home Assistant.
+description: In this post, I will walk through the process of integrating Reolink Network Cameras into Home Assistant.
 With this integration, you can stream live footage, set up motion detection automations, and even record clips based on events.